jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-pluginAPI.md

 ### Return value

-Returns an audio buffer compatible with the WebAudio API for the given filepath.
+Returns buffered audio file for playback.
+If the browser supports it the buffer will be playable with the WebAudio API.
+Otherwise, the returned buffer will be an HTML5 Audio object.

 ### Description

-Gets an AudioBuffer that can be played with the WebAudio API.
+Gets an AudioBuffer that can be played with the WebAudio API or an Audio object that can be played with HTML5 Audio.
 The file must be preloaded with `preloadAudioFiles` or the automatic preload (`autoPreload`).

 ### Examples